swiftlang/swift-evolution/proposals/NNNN-atomics.md

 The `wrappingIncrement` and `wrappingDecrement` operations are provided as a convenience for incrementing/decrementing values in the common case when a return value is not required.

 While we require all atomic operations to be free of locks, we don't require wait-freedom.
-Therefore, on architectures that don't provide direct hardware support some or all of these operations, we still require them to be implemented using `compareExchange` loops like the one for `wrappingIncrement` above.
+Therefore, on architectures that don't provide direct hardware support for some or all of these operations, we still require them to be implemented using `compareExchange` loops like the one for `wrappingIncrement` above.

 `UnsafeAtomic<Value>` exposes these operations when `Value` conforms to the `AtomicInteger` protocol, which all standard fixed-width integer types do.